Searching for a no BS Smart Blogger Content Marketing Certification review?

 Are his claims sometimes a bit overhyped?
 Yeah, I think so.

 But have the results I have been able to achieve been worth the money?
 Yes, without a doubt.
 They’ve played a vital role in getting me to where I am today.

 Smart Blogger Content Marketing Certification Review: Pros and Cons

 What I DIDN’T like

-❌ CMC teaches you everything you need to know to land your first decent paying client ($200 – $500/post).
-But in their marketing, I’m pretty sure I remember mentions of scaling to $1000 per post (and beyond) and become a 6-figure writer.
+❌ CMC teaches you everything you need to know to land your first decent-paying client ($200 – $500/post).
+But in their marketing, I’m pretty sure I remember mentions of scaling to $1000 per post (and beyond) and becoming a 6-figure writer.
 However, there is no “scaling blueprint” that teaches how to get to that next level (but I also can’t seem to find where those claims were made, either, so maybe I’m going crazy).
-That said, earning $200-500/post is lightyears ahead of what most new freelance writers make, is enough to make a full-time income, and is certainly enough to justify the cost of the course.
+That said, earning $200-500/post is lightyears ahead of what most new freelance writers make.
+It’s enough to make a full-time income, and it’s certainly enough to justify the cost of the course.

 ❌ Some “bonus” lessons are hard to find.
 Maybe I missed the memo (this is actually highly probable—I’m known to miss details).
 But after finishing the course, I realized there’s a bunch of bonus material in the Facebook group under the “Guides” tab.